Alisha Lehmann: Aston Villa

 Lehmann then joined Aston Villa for the 2021–22 season.
 She scored her first two goals for Aston Villa on 2 December 2021 against Sunderland.
 In the match against Leicester City on 23 January 2023, the score was 1–1 until Lehmann scored a winner in the 93rd minute.
 She was named Women's Supporters' Player of the Season for 2021–22.

 In July 2022, she signed a one-year contract extension with Aston Villa for the 2022–23 season, having made 23 appearances and scoring four goals during her first season at the club.

 On 26 March 2023, she made two goals and an assist in a 5–0 win against Leicester City.
 In this game she completed 100 percent of her dribbles and earned Player of the Match.
 At the end of the 2022–23 season, having made 54 appearances for Aston Villa, Lehmann extended her contract until June 2026, with the option of extending for a further year after that date.

 In the final away game of the 2023–24 season, Lehmann scored in the 1–0 victory against Brighton & Hove Albion and was awarded Player of the Match.

 Juventus

 On 6 July 2024, Lehmann joined Italian side Juventus by signing a contract until 2027.
 She scored her first goal with the club on her debut in the opening match of the 2024–25 Serie A season against Sassuolo.
 She became the first Swiss player to score for the club.
+She was part of the squad which finished as champions in the 2024-25 Serie A season.